-There are so many New Orleans wedding venues to choose from.
-There's something for everybody and every price point.
+With so many New Orleans wedding venues to choose from, there's something for everybody and every price point.
 But if you're looking for the top venues in New Orleans, this is the guide for you.
 You’ll find everything from old warehouses, opulent mansions, botanical gardens, to historical hotels and museums.
 Some of these event spaces are also great for elopements and will have special elopement packages.
-If you happen to see a venue that’s missing that you think should be on this list, you can message me at firstname.lastname@example.org I’ll be coming back to update this list on a quarterly basis.
+If you happen to see a venue that’s missing that you think should be on this list, you can message me at email@example.com I’ll be coming back to update this list on a quarterly basis.

 In the lively French Quarter, this classic hotel with a grand chandelier-accented lobby is a 2-minute walk from St. Louis Cathedral and Jackson Square Park.
 Perfect for Mardi Gras.

 Elegant ballrooms and a charming interior courtyard are among the wedding venues at The Ritz-Carlton, New Orleans.
 Poised to host ceremonies and receptions.
 Check out esplanade avenue as well.

 Marigny Opera House is a stunning piece of architecture situated only 6 blocks from the French Quarter.
 It was originally Holy Trinity Catholic Church, founded in 1847.

 Built in 1888 and restored in 2015, Felicity Church hosts cocktail receptions, dinners, mixers, and weddings in our authentically restored sanctuary, patio, and hall.

 Stunning 1869 Italianate-style mansion with a grand ballroom & lush patio, available for events.